AdobeDocs/analytics.en/help/analyze/analysis-workspace/user-preferences.md

 ## Project preferences

-Project preferences apply to new projects and new panels created in Analysis Workspace.
+Project preferences apply to new projects and new panels that you create in Analysis Workspace.
 Certain preferences can also be managed on a per-project basis under [!UICONTROL Workspace] > [!UICONTROL Project] > [!UICONTROL Project info & settings].

 | Section | Preference | Options |
 | --- | --- | --- |